dogethereum/docs/README.md

 ## Assumptions
 * Incentives will guarantee that there is always at least one honest Superblock Submitter and one honest Superblock Challenger online.
-* There are no huge regorgs (i.e. 100+ block) in Doge nor in Eth blockchains
+* There are no huge reorgs (i.e. 100+ block) in Doge nor in Eth blockchains

 ## Team